13 Health Insurance Tricks That Can Save You Thousands

 Go with generic

 Though skimping on healthcare feels foolish, paying a premium for name-brand medication when a less expensive generic is available would be ill-advised.
 The FDA requires that both prescription and over-the-counter generics be identical in dose, strength, safety, and efficacy.
-Meanwhile, the generic version will save you between 30 to 50 percent.
+Meanwhile, the generic version will save you between 30 to 50 percent, even on the most expensive prescription drugs in America.
 If, for example, you are prescribed Zocor for high cholesterol, a month’s supply of the prescription name-brand drug will cost approximately $175, while the generic version will run you $70.
 Going generic for this drug will save $1,260 a year!
 Some drug prices are out of control.
-This list of the 11 most expensive prescription drugs in America will blow your mind.

 Enroll in a wellness incentive